General FAQ for all drivers

 Tableau 8.1 and later: Click the Help menu item, then click About Tableau.
 The bitness will show in the top right hand corner of the dialog.

 Will my generic ODBC driver work with Tableau on a Mac?

 No, Tableau does not currently support generic ODBC connections on Mac.
 Please see: http://kb.tableau.com/articles/issue/generic-odbc-data-connection-unavailable-on-the-mac.

 Insert, Update, and Delete fail with an error saying the Linked Server doesn’t support the required transaction interfaces.

 Linked Server does not use ODBC natively, it uses OLE DB and to talk to ODBC it uses the Microsoft OLE DB to ODBC bridge.
 This is where the problem arises.
 You can work around this by disabling transactions for DML queries with the provider.
-Delete the linked server connection to MongoDB, then open the Linked Server Providers and right click on the MDASQL one.
+Delete the linked server connection to the data source, then open the Linked Server Providers and right click on the MDASQL one.
 Select the “Non-transacted updates” and then recreate the linked server and try again.

 Why do I get an error about unsupported conversions?